francofin/readme-creator/Develop/README.md

   ## Questions

-  If you have any questions about the repo, ipen an issue and please contact me directly at finp.
+  If you have any questions about the repo, ipen an issue and please contact me directly at finop.
 You can find more of my projects at [undefined]